SEKAMISehi/newm-next/README.md

 - [x] investigate various bugs that have been filed
 - [x] get newm to build without having ugly wlroots errors sometimes.

+## Last update 11.03.2025
+- 1. The downtime mode is redesigned allowing it to configure it flexibly in an additional configuration file: QS_power.py OR QS_power_default.py in default settings
+- 2. A socket has been added to work with keyboard layouts with the possibility of monitoring the current layout on the top panel (can be changed in the config)
+- 3. The mechanism of working with key combinations has been redesigned, now you can use a combination of modifiers without letters to execute commands (earlier the elaboration of letters was mandatory if more than one modifier consisted in the key combination)
+- 4. The mechanism for working with key combinations on other layouts has been modified, also to add user templates for comparing symbols for the layout, a new optional configuration file was added: QS_layoyts.py .
+By default, it is certainly supported by english:us, as well as russian:none, ukrainian:none, и japanese:kana.
 ## Installing

 ### Arch Linux